MOTHERS’ & FATHERS’ TIME WITH CHILDREN

 SUBJECTIVE DIMENSIONS IN CULTURAL & SOCIAL CONTEXT: FEELINGS ABOUT TIME

 How today’s parents feel about their time with children is quite complex.
-Particularly among parents working long hours, my research shows how feelings of time deficits with children are quite common (Milkie et al. 2004; 2010) and that these have implications for work-family balance and for mental health (Milkie, Nomaguchi & Schieman 2018; Nomaguchi, Milkie & Bianchi 2005; Milkie 2010).
+Particularly among parents working long hours, my research shows how feelings of time deficits with children are quite common (Milkie et al. 2004; 2010) and that these have implications for work-family balance and for mental health (Milkie, Nomaguchi & Schieman 2018; Nomaguchi, Milkie & Bianchi 2005; Milkie et al. 2010).
 Alleviating work strains through reduced hours and more flexibility would likely reduce parents’ feelings of time deficits with their children, and parental well-being.